 Professor Roger Tsien ForMemRS

-Roger Tsien is an American Nobel Prize-winning biologist best known for his development of jellyfish-sourced fluorescent proteins that have allowed researchers to better observe molecular activities inside cells — such as the movement of calcium, or the expression of genes — in real time.
+Roger Tsien was an American Nobel Prize-winning biologist best known for his development of jellyfish-sourced fluorescent proteins that have allowed researchers to better observe molecular activities inside cells — such as the movement of calcium, or the expression of genes — in real time.
 His work on the green fluorescent protein saw him jointly awarded the 2008 Nobel Prize in Chemistry.

 Interests and expertise